 NGINX, Inc. participates in the Amazon Web Services (AWS) Partner Network as a Standard Technology Partner.
-We offer Amazon Machine Images (AMIs) for use in the Amazon Elastic Compute Cloud (EC2), available at the AWS Marketplace for several operating systems, including Amazon Linux, Red Hat Linux, and Ubuntu.
+We offer Amazon Machine Images (AMIs) for use in the Amazon Elastic Compute Cloud (EC2), available at the AWS Marketplace for several operating systems, including Amazon Linux, Red Hat Enterprise Linux, and Ubuntu.

 The AMIs contain the following components: